gg582/incuspeed/app/README.md

-# 🖥️ LVirt Basic GUI Client
+# 🖥️ IncuSpeed Basic GUI Client

-A graphical interface for the [LVirt Project](https://github.com/your-username/linuxVirtualization) — a lightweight container management platform using LXD/Incus.
+A graphical interface for the [IncuSpeed Project](https://github.com/gg582/incuspeed) — a lightweight container management platform using LXD/Incus.

-This client allows users to securely communicate with the LVirt server over HTTPS and manage containers with ease.
+This client allows users to securely communicate with the IncuSpeed server over HTTPS and manage containers with ease.

 ---